A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Lessons from YM Theory

-Once we consider the Regge limit the power counting changes drastically, as the near forward scattering, is the dominant process.
-This is not to say that there are no near forward interactions in a hard scattering event (all invariants being large), however, it can be proven \cite{Collins:1984kg}\footnote{All factorization proofs for hard scattering observalbes in SCET, to date, assume that Glaubers do not contribute.}, that for sufficiently inclusive observables these interactions cancel up to corrections which are suppressed by the hard scattering scale.
+Once we consider the Regge limit the power counting changes drastically, as the higher dimensional near forward scattering operator which arises from the exchange of a so-called (off-shell) ``Glauber gluon", becomes order one.
+This is not to say that there are no near forward interactions in a hard scattering event (all invariants being large), however, it can be proven \cite{Collins:1984kg}\footnote{ Spectator-spectator interactions are the main bottleneck.
+All factorization proofs for hard scattering observables in SCET, to date, assume that Glaubers do not contribute.}, that for sufficiently inclusive observables these interactions cancel up to corrections which are suppressed by the hard scattering scale.
 Thus in the Regge regime (no hard scattering) the forward scattering interaction dominates and amplitude.
-The interactions are characterized by the exchange of a gluon with light-cone momentum scalings $p^\mu \sim (\sqrt{t^2/s},\sqrt{t^2/s},\sqrt{t})$, i.e. they are off-shell ($p_+ p_- \ll p_\perp^2$) and can be integrated out, leading to an interaction which is non-local in the transverse direction.
-Theses gluons are called ``Glauber modes" as the analagous mode in QED is relevant for quantum optics.
+The interactions are characterized by the t-channel exchange of a Glauber gluon with light-cone momentum scalings $p^\mu \sim \sqrt{s} (\lambda^2,\lambda^2,\lambda)$, which are off-shell ($p_+ p_- \ll p_\perp^2$) and can be integrated out, leading to an interaction which is non-local in the transverse direction.
+These Glauber modes have an analagous mode in QED which is relevant for quantum optics.
 The canonical definition of SCET does not include these modes, which lead to a generalized version of SCET, GSCET, \cite{Rothstein:2016bsq}.
-The resummation of these Glauber exchanges leads to the eikonal phase characteristic of the semi-classical nature of the near forward scattering process.
+The resummation of these Glauber exchanges generates the eikonal phase characteristic of the semi-classical nature of the near forward scattering process.